-“Kept Out of Heaven” – An Important Message for Homeschool Families
+“The Narrow Gate” – An Important Message for Homeschool Families

 A few weeks ago I was invited to guest preach at a largely homeschooling church.
 I chose a sermon on Matthew 7:13-14 & 21-23: